Wendalf/interview-prep/README.md

 * Has one through
 * Has and belongs to many

+### What is usually required to have a many to many relationship

+* A join table

 ### What are strong params and how are they used?

 * It provides an interface for protecting attributes from end-user assignment